 When going to Japan, trying out the various foods that Japan has to offer is a must.
 But what’s the first food that comes to the minds of us foreigners?
 Well, it would definitely be Ramen right!
 With it being so well-known in Japan and also worldwide, it would be no wonder that we’d want to try some delicious bowls of ramen right at its source.
 Today, we’ll take a look at some common vocabulary related to ordering and eating a piping hot bowls of Ramen right here in Japan!

-Types of Noodles
+Types of Noodles in Japanese

 The following are by no means an exhaustive list.
 With such a wide variety of Ramen in Japan, listing every single one of them can take a really long time!

 Some Ramen restaurants typically would offer you the option to choose the thickness of your noodles.
 Usually, you’d choose between Futomen and Hosomen, of which the latter would be the thinner of the two.